"I die the King's good servant, but God's servant first"

 St Thomas More was canonized by Pope Pius XI in 1935.

 Thomas More College proudly bears the name of this great man.
-As a community, we honour his life, and celebrate especially his qualities of:
+As a community, we honor his life, and celebrate especially his qualities of:

 - Love of Beauty